wax-office-of-inspector-general/wax-developer/docs/tutorials/create-nft/nft_basics.md

 ## Contract Details

-To download the **simpleassets.abi** file to your current directory, use the <span class="codeSample">cleos get code</span> command from your Docker interactive bash session.
+To download the **simpleassets.abi** file to your current directory, use the `cleos get code` command from your Docker interactive bash session.

 ```shell
 cleos -u https://chain.wax.io get code simpleassets -a simpleassets.abi
     ```